Lili Marleen (film): Plot

 In Switzerland, an aspiring German singer called Willie is in love with Robert, a trainee conductor who is Jewish.
 His family are part of a network enabling Jews and their money to find safety in neutral Switzerland.
 Fearing that the network could be endangered by Robert's involvement with a German woman, his wealthy father has her deported.

 Back in Germany, Willie comes under the protection of Henkel, a high Nazi official who advances her career.
 Her song “Lili Marleen” becomes the favourite of the armed forces, making her rich and famous.
 Under a false identity, Robert enters Germany to try and recruit her for the network.
-She loves him still, and obtains for him film showing the Nazi death camps in Poland.
+She still loves him and provides him with photo evidence of Nazi death camps in Poland.
 When he is caught by the Gestapo, she comes under suspicion but is cleared.
-His father negotiates his return to Switzerland, where he is married to a suitable Jewish girl.
+Robert's father negotiates his return to Switzerland, where he is married to a suitable Jewish girl.

-At the end of the war Willie is able to get into Switzerland, where she is delighted to attend Robert's first concert, but there is no hope of renewing their romance.
+At the end of the war, Willie is able to get into Switzerland, where she is delighted to attend Robert's first concert, but there is no hope of renewing their romance.